auth-global/self-documenting-cryptography/README.md

 For example, it's not a great idea to use literal PBKDF2 to generate more than one output block worth of data.
 It would make much more sense to take HKDF apart into it's constituent HKDF-Extract and HKDF-Expand, and then replace the HMAC that is used as the extraction function with a call to PBKDF2, and feed exactly one output block from PBKDF2 as the pseudorandom key to HKDF-Expand.

-This is more or less what PHKDF suggests as a complete application of the construction.
-Except the low-level [`phkdfStream`](phkdf/lib/Crypto/PHKDF/Primitives.hs) primitive is essentially a mildly dangerous modification of the HKDF-Expand algorithm that allows a PBKDF2-like construction to be implemented as two calls to `phkdfStream`.
-PHKDF suggests that the output of this not-literally-PBKDF2 construction is then used to derive a secret key for a third call to `phkdfStream` that serves the role of `HKDF-Expand` in the high-level overview given above.
+This is more or less exactly what the [`verySimplePhkdf`](phkdf/lib/Crypto/PHKDF/Primitives.hs) function does.
+This is included in API documentation as a conceptual simplification of the [`phkdfSimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs), which is a more fully worked example with a reference implementation.

+The difference between these examples and the sketch above is that they actually use [`phkdfStream`](phkdf/lib/Crypto/PHKDF/Primitives.hs) instead of literal PBKDF2 and HKDF.
+This low-level primitive is a mildly dangerous modification of `HKDF-Expand` which is specified in [RFC 5869](https://datatracker.ietf.org/doc/html/rfc5869).

-This lower-level `phkdfStream` primitive intentionally violates the letter of HKDF's design philosophy of maintaining a clean separation between extraction and expansion.
-However this is in service to allowing a single primitive to serve in both roles, allowing cryptoacoustic tags to be consistently applied to every call to HMAC in a larger key derivation protocol.
+The reason `phkdfStream` is mildly dangerous is because it intentionally violates the letter of HKDF's design philosophy of maintaining a clean separation between extraction and expansion.
+Naive use of `phkdfStream` can result in some nasty security gotchas.

 Taking a higher-level view, PHKDF affirms the spirit of the HKDF's design principle.
-It is highly recommended that any complete applications of `phkdfStream` themselves express a clear distinction between extraction and expansion, even if the low level building block does not.
+It is highly recommended that any complete application of `phkdfStream` itself express a clear distinction between extraction and expansion, even if the low level building block does not.

-The documentation for [`Crypto.PHKDF.Primitives`](phkdf/lib/Crypto/PHKDF/Primitives.hs) module demonstrates `hkdfSimple` as a fully worked example without key-stretching, and `mySimplePhkdf` as a worked example with key-stretching.
-Further examples are provided as [`phkdfSimple`](phkdf/lib/Crypto/PHKDF.hs) and [`phkdfPass`](phkdf/lib/Crypto/PHKDF.hs).
-These are essentially slightly simplified design studies for the G3P, though they could conceivably be of interest for deployment.
+A minimal example of a complete high-level application of PHKDF without key stretching is included in API documentation as [`hkdfSimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs).
+This demonstrates using two calls to `phkdfStream` in order to taking initial keying material and turning those secrets into an unbounded pseudorandom stream.
+Any two non-overlapping portions of this pseudorandom stream may be safely revealed or otherwise used independently of each other.

+Taking a step up in complexity, [`verySimplePhkdf`]((phkdf/lib/Crypto/PHKDF/Primitives.hs)) adds key stretching via a single call to the similarly dangerous and low-level `phkdfSlowExtract` function, which itself is two calls `phkdfStream`.
+Adding in one more call for safe final output expansion, this high-level protocol involves three calls to `phkdfStream` in total.
+This example is the simplest demonstration of the actual portmanteau that PHKDF recommends using.

+The next step up in complextiy is [`phkdfSimple`](phkdf/lib/Crypto/PHKDF.hs), which is the simplest worked example that is provided an actual reference implementation instead of being relegated to API documentation.
+All the additional features are various niceties.
+For example, generous length padding is added so that even multi-kilobyte passwords are processed in constant number of cryptographic operations.

+This length padding creates another tagging opportunity which is exposed as the `long-tag` parameter which is ideal for conveying longer messages.
+Another addition is the `echo-tags` vector of bitstrings.
+The plaintext of each individual bitstring gets hashed exactly three times, providing another great option for longer messages.
+Finally, the `credentials` vector is added with the intention of supporting Two-Secret Key Derivation (2SKD) schemes not unlike 1Password.

+Finally [`phkdfPass`](phkdf/lib/Crypto/PHKDF.hs) adds the ability to safely add additional tweaks and secrets to the final output stream after the expensive key-stretching computation has been completed.
+While it is essentially a design study for the G3P, it might possibly be of interest for deployment.
+This function is the G3P minus bcrypt, as the G3P provides a wrap-around integration of bcrypt via PHKDF.

 ## Why Adopt Cryptoacoustics?

-From a certain point of view that is particularly cautious, the G3P's application of cryptoacoustics is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final).
+From a certain point of view that is particularly cautious, the G3P's application of cryptoacoustics is nothing more than a novel justification for the `FixedInfo` parameters mentioned in [NIST SP 800-56C](https://csrc.nist.gov/pubs/sp/800/56/c/r2/final), or alternatively the `Label` and `Context` parameters mentioned in [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/final), which this section refers to as _contextual parameters_.

-Furthermore, the G3P applies these insights to the topic of password hashing in a possibly novel way to make specific suggestions about what kind of data to include in these contextual parameters.
+Furthermore, the G3P applies these insights to the topic of password hashing to make specific suggestions about what kind of data to include in these contextual parameters.
 So from this point of view, the changes adopted by the G3P are particularly cautious and low-risk.

 I know of no theoretical basis for believing the cryptoacoustic constructions deployed by the G3P are workably secure in the way I conjecture they are.
 Clearly this situation is not ideal, and should not be tolerated in the long run.

 However, in the short run, I'm unconcerned about this state of affairs.
 Successfully attacking the G3P's cryptoacoustic properties requires a non-trivial response by somebody who cares enough.
 This scenario would be a secondary cybersecurity concern anyway, as this very concern has been largely or entirely neglected until now.
+A failure of a cryptoacoustic construction would not represent a security vulnerability according to standard cybersecurity practices in 2023, and thus a failure of cryptoacoustics would mean only a return to the current status quo.

-Thus it seems smart to deploy some of the oldest password hash functions that have continued to be viable for new, well-informed, high-security deployments, in a way that provides incentives to more deeply understand our existing tools in a new way.
+Thus it seems smart to take some of the oldest password hash functions that have continued to be viable for new, well-informed, high-security deployments, and deploy them in a new way that provides incentives to more deeply understand our existing tools from a new point of view.

+I often agree with Imre Lakatos's philosophy of science, especially his notion of a _research program_, and suggest treating the idea of cryptoacoustics as a research program.

 Whether or not the particular cryptoacoustic constructions employed by the G3P stand up to scrutiny in the long term, deeper study of these issues might someday pave the way for new cryptographic hash functions that have enhanced cryptoacoustic potential by maximizing the _minimum obscuration overhead_ for contextual parameters.